 Bridge Festival Activities

-West Vancouver Bridge Festival activities include live music, dance performances, food vendors, sports activities, a kids’ zone, community information booths and a cultural beach parade.
+West Vancouver Bridge Festival activities include live music, dance performances, food vendors, sports activities, a kids’ zone, community information booths, cultural pavilions and a cultural beach parade.
 In 2019 there is also an animated “Walkway of Nations” path.

 In previous years, during the 1-day Community Day event, the parade started at about 10:00 am on the Saturday and went along Marine Drive from 13th Street to 17th Street, down 17th a block to Bellevue, and then along Bellevue back to 13th Street and the entrance to Ambleside Park.
-With the Bridge Festival, the parade will likely be along the waterfront (but details are to be confirmed).
+With the Bridge Festival, the parade is on June 1st at 1pm.
+It begins at John Lawson Park and makes its way to Ambleside Park and the festival grounds via Argyle Avenue.

 Getting to the Bridge Festival